-- There are several consumer behavior theories that interprets the data on consumption and income - 1- Keynes' Conjectures - The marginal propensity to consume is between zero and one: 0 < dC/dY < 1 - The ratio of consumption to income, called the average propensity to consume, falls as income rises.
-This means rich people save higher proportion of their income than the poor people - Income is the primary determinant of consumption but not the interest rate where C is consumption, Y is disposable income (total personal income minus taxes), \bar{C} and c are constants.
+- There are several consumer behavior theories that interprets the data on consumption and income - 1- Keynes' Conjectures - The marginal propensity to consume is between zero and one.
+This means if person earns an extra dollar, he typically spends some of it and saves the rest - The ratio of consumption to income, called the average propensity to consume, falls as income rises.
+This means rich people save higher proportion of their income than the poor people - Income is the primary determinant of consumption but not the interest rate where C is consumption, Y is disposable income (total personal income minus taxes), \overline{C} and c are constants.
 This function satisfies Keynes' Conjectures